digitalsurvival/vitality/CONTRIBUTING.md

 ## Image versioning

-Code used by this project follows [symantic versioning](http://semver.org/#semantic-versioning-200) as close as is possible for a Linux ISO.
+Code used by this project follows [symantic versioning](http://semver.org/#semantic-versioning-200) as close as is possible for a Linux distribution.